-What is building envelope?
+What is a building envelope?

-A building envelope is the structural barrier between the interior and exterior of a building.
+A building envelope is a structural barrier between the interior and exterior of a building.
 It is responsible for maintaining climate control within the interior of a building.
 Climate control refers to cooling and heating a building.
 The building envelope also keeps the interior free from moisture, sound, and light.

 Building Envelope Inspection